Module overview

 Teaching methods include:

-- Tutorials: One hour per week during the teaching weeks, focusing on the application of the practical aspects of computational game-theoretic techniques and problem solving.
+Tutorials: One hour per week during the teaching weeks, used for in-class tests and problem solving sessions.

 - Individual study: Certain amount of (directed) reading is expected during your private study time.
 It is strongly recommended that you read around the subject areas covered in the lectures.
 Refer to the list of background texts and ask the lecturers if you require further resources.

-- Exercise: Applying theoretical knowledge and practical tools obtained in the lectures to solve example problems provided in the recommended literature and home take assignments.
+- Exercise: Applying theoretical knowledge and practical tools obtained in the lectures to solve problems provided in the recommended literature and exercise sheets.

 Type | Hours |